domosekai/shadowsocksr-libev/.github/issue_template.md

 Please answer these questions before submitting your issue.
 Thanks!

-### What version of shadowsocks-libev are you using?
+### What version of shadowsocksr-libev are you using?

 ### What operating system are you using?